shivani16btcs/doubt-discusion-portal/README.md

 DoubtHub is a web application where students can engage in discussions, seeking help and sharing knowledge.
 Users can create posts with images, filter content by subject, time, likes, and answers, fostering a collaborative learning environment.

+# Key Features:
+Post Creation: Users can create posts, providing a space to articulate their doubts or share insights.
+The inclusion of images enhances communication.

+Filtering Options: The platform offers versatile filtering options, enabling users to refine content based on subjects, time (latest/oldest), number of likes, and number of answers.

 ## Project Technology

 - **Frontend:** Angular 2+